UltraEngine/Documentation/CPP/RunScript.md

 This command can run both raw Lua code files (.lua) or compiled Lua byte code (.luac).
 See the [Lua documentation](https://www.lua.org/manual/5.4/luac.html) for additional information.

+A build of the luac compiler is included in the "Tools" folder of the Ultra Engine install directory.

 ## Example

 This shows a typical setup for the C++ side of a Lua program.